learn-co-curriculum/phase-0-html-riyadh-blog-lab/README.md

 used as a reference to build the `index.html` page as it appears.

 Open `index.html` in a separate browser tab to see your progress as you work.
-Run `learn test` as you go to see test results.
+Run `npm test` as you go to see test results.

 ### Bonus